hubmapconsortium/ingest-validation-tools/docs/af/index.md

 <a name="is_targeted"></a>
 ##### [`is_targeted`](#is_targeted)
 Specifies whether or not a specific molecule(s) is/are targeted for detection/measurement by the assay.
-The CODEX analyte is protein.

 | constraint | value |
 | --- | --- |